Sarah Achieng Opendi: Career

 Her professional career began in 1994 as an Accounts Assistant at Uganda Consolidated Proportions Limited, a subsidiary of the government-owned Uganda Development Corporation (UDC).
 In 1996, she was promoted to Accountant, at the same company, serving in that capacity until 1998.
 From 1998 until 2000, she served as the Deputy Speaker of Tororo District Council.
 She also served as an Inspectorate Officer in the office of the Inspector General of Government (IGG), from 1999 until 2003.
 From 2003 to 2004, she was promoted to Senior Inspectorate Officer, in the IGG's office.
-From 2004 until 2006, she was promoted to Principal Inspetorate Officer in the office of the IGG.
+From 2004 until 2006, she was promoted to Principal Inspectorate Officer in the office of the IGG.
 During the same timeframe, she served as the Deputy Project Coordinator of the DANIDA Anti-Corruption Project.
 From 2006 until 2007, she served as the Accountant of the Acholi Bursary Program, a project of the Royal Netherlands Embassy.
 From 2009 until 2010, she served as the finance manager at Windle Trust Uganda, an NGO.
 In 2011, she successfully contested the parliamentary seat of Women's Representative for Tororo District under the National Resistance Movement political party ticket.
 She was appointed Minister of State for Lands, serving in that position from 2011 until 2012.
 In a cabinet reshuffle on 15 August 2012, Opendi was appointed Minister of State for Primary Healthcare.